Mathématique: Chapter 55

 “An override code?”
 Jackson asked.

-“I don’t want you to see,” Vala whispered, “I—”
+“I don’t want you to see,” Vala said, “I—”

-“Jesus H. Christ,” Mitchell said, watching as Vala silently lowered the dead LA operative to the floor of the tel’tak.
+On the monitor, Vala lowered the dead LA operative to the deck of the Tel’tak.

-“I killed him,” she whispered.
+“I killed him,” she breathed.
 “I did, not Q’tesh.”

 “No,” Jackson said, the word a calming pull.
-“The tel’tak.
-Stay with the tel’tak.”
+“The Tel’tak.
+Stay with the Tel’tak.”

 “Three,” she said.
 “A woman and two men.
 One of voices was familiar to me.
 But I couldn’t see them.
 They were talking about me.
 And Rush.
 I wanted to get off the ship.
 To get back to you.”